Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ### 2.2 - Multi-Point Trajectory Planning
 ------
-#### This entire sub-section is for when you want to move EE through points P1 to Pn

 Multi-Point Trajectory Planning involves generating smooth and coordinated paths for Delta Parallel Robots (DPRs) that include multiple target locations.

 #### 2.2.1 - Higher Order Polynomials